interactiveknowledge/imu-api-php/README.md

 **Examples**

-1.
-    To search for the name “Smith” in the last name field of the Parties module, the following term can be used:
+1. To search for the name “Smith” in the last name field of the Parties module, the following term can be used:

-    ```
+    ```[php]
     $search = new IMuTerms();
     $search->add('NamLast', 'Smith');
     ```

-1.
-    Specifying search terms for other types of columns is straightforward.
+1. Specifying search terms for other types of columns is straightforward.
 For example, to search for records inserted on April 4, 2011:

-    ```
+    ```[php]
     $search = new IMuTerms();
     $search->add('AdmDateInserted', 'Apr 4 2011');
     ```

-1.
-    To search for records inserted before April 4, 2011, it is necessary to add an operator:
+1. To search for records inserted before April 4, 2011, it is necessary to add an operator:

-    ```
+    ```[php]
     $search = new IMuTerms();
     $search->add('AdmDateInserted', 'Apr 4 2011', '<');
     ```

-1.
-    By default, the relationship between the terms is a Boolean `AND`.
+1. By default, the relationship between the terms is a Boolean `AND`.
 This means that to find records which match both a first name containing “John” and a last name containing “Smith” the `IMuTerms` object can be created as follows:

-    ```
+    ```[php]
     $search = new IMuTerms();
     $search->add('NamFirst', 'John');
     $search->add('NamLast', 'Smith');
     ```

-1.
-    IMuTerms object where the relationship between the terms is a Boolean `OR` can be created by passing the string value “OR” to the `IMuTerms` constructor:
+1. IMuTerms object where the relationship between the terms is a Boolean `OR` can be created by passing the string value “OR” to the `IMuTerms` constructor:

-    ```
+    ```[php]
     $search = new IMuTerms('OR');
     $search->add('NamFirst', 'John');
     $search->add('NamLast', 'Smith');